-The world’s first anthrax epidemic begins in Ekaterinburg, Russia (now Sverdlosk), on this day in 1979.
+The world’s first anthrax epidemic begins in Ekaterinburg, Russia (now Sverdlovsk), on April 2, 1979.
 By the time it ended six weeks later, 62 people were dead.
 Another 32 survived serious illness.
 Ekaterinburg, as the town was known in Soviet times, also suffered livestock losses from the epidemic.

 As people in Ekaterinburg first began reporting their illnesses, the Soviet government announced that the cause was tainted meat that the victims had eaten.
 Since the town was known in intelligence circles for its biological-weapons plant, much of the rest of the world was immediately skeptical of the Soviet explanation.